danielemanuel/take_a_survey/README.md

  * npm install
  * npm start

-#### 'Take a test' is a simple an basic app that uses ReactJS as a Front-End technology and Firebase as a database to store the user data
+#### 'Take a Survey' is a simple an basic app that uses ReactJS as a Front-End technology and Firebase as a database to store the user data

 #### User can enter his name to start the survey